Antique Indian Hand Carved Jali Door With Frame | Teakwood Mashrabiya Latticework | Late 19th Century Mughal Design

 Depth: 7 cm

-This piece qualifies for white-glove courier delivery across the UK.
-Local collection from our studio can be arranged.
-Please contact Regen Bespoke to coordinate delivery or request installation guidance.
+This architectural piece qualifies for white-glove courier delivery across the UK.
+Local studio collection can also be arranged.
+Please contact Regen Bespoke to discuss delivery or professional installation guidance.

 Exclusively at Regen Bespoke